-With a comprehensive and proven framework in place, Commissioners directed staff to maintain the strategic framework and narrow its scope in the 2015-2020 Strategic Plan.
-A concise and thorough planning process narrowed the strategies, objectives and indicators.
+With a comprehensive and proven framework in place, Commissioners directed staff to maintain the strategic framework in developing the 2015-2020 Strategic Plan.
+The planning process further honed and focused the strategies, objectives and indicators through a concise and thorough planning process.